 If any of the above criteria are met, companies must perform a series of actions to validate their compliance with the PCI DSS.
 These are:

-- A quarterly network scan by approved scan vendor (ASV);
+• A quarterly network scan by an Approved Scan Vendor (ASV);

 Finally, merchants must report the audit results to their “acquiring bank,” defined as an “entity, typically a financial institution, that processes payment card transactions for merchants and is defined by a payment brand as an acquirer.
 Acquirers are subject to payment brand rules and procedures regarding merchant compliance.”